Srhurdirsati/CybeSter/README.md

 > Upload the code.

-And you are good to go now ....
+Now you are done setting it up .

 ## Future Possible Updates